• Skip to primary navigation

 Porcelain soup spoon

 A staple for any Asian table, the porcelain soup spoon is used when eating soup dishes.
 It has a flat bottom, which makes it possible to lay the spoon on a flat surface.
-The spoons are typically used for soup dishes that contain noodles or for won-ton soups.
+The spoons are typically used for soup dishes containing noodles or won-ton soups.
 Porcelain does not absorb the heat from the food, making it less likely for the mouth to get burned by the spoon.

 Professional grade sheet pan